tuvasasa/TPD-Keys/README.md

 5. Replace MyWVD= "/PATH/TO/WVD.wvd" with the path to your .wvd on line 15 of tpd-keys.py

-For instance MyWVD = "C:\Users\TPD94\Desktop\AndroidDeivce.wvd" or if it is located in the same folder MyWVD = "AndroidDeivce.wvd"
+For instance MyWVD = "C:\Users\TPD94\Desktop\AndroidDevice.wvd" or if it is located in the same folder MyWVD = "AndroidDevice.wvd"

 6. Paste any needed headers into DRMHeaders.py